Xerbo/LeanHRPT-Decode/README.md

 ## Flowcharts

 Included in this repository are GNURadio flowcharts for demodulating NOAA, Meteor, FengYun and MetOp.
-These flow graphs have been created from the ground up using only standard GNURadio blocks, not requiring any OOP modules such as gr-hrpt.
+These flowcharts have been created from the ground up using only standard GNURadio blocks, not requiring any OOP modules such as `gr-hrpt`.

-All flowgraphs have file sources for both 32 bit float (gqrx) and 16 bit short (SDR#), by default 16 bit short is enabled.
+All flowcharts have file sources for both 32-bit float (gqrx) and WAV, by default WAV is selected (requires GNURadio >3.9 in order to read RF64 files).

-The `NOAA Meteor HRPT Demodulator` flowchart contains a proper bi-phase/manchester/PM demodulator which gives an effective +3db signal increase.
+The `NOAA Meteor HRPT Demodulator` flowchart contains a proper PM/bi-phase demodulator which gives a +3db signal increase.

- - For NOAA use the `NOAA Meteor HRPT Demodulator` flow graph, it **does not** output a framed raw16 file and is incompatible with other software as of now
+ - For NOAA, use the `NOAA Meteor HRPT Demodulator` flowchart, it **does not** output a framed raw16 file and is incompatible with other software as of now.
- - For Meteor use the `NOAA Meteor HRPT Demodulator` flow graph, it outputs manchester decoded data, to use the resulting file in MetFy3x simply uncheck "Manchester Decode"
+ - For Meteor, use the `NOAA Meteor HRPT Demodulator` flowchart, it outputs manchester decoded data, to use the resulting file in MetFy3x simply uncheck "Manchester Decode".
- - For FengYun use the `Fengyun Demodulator` flow graph, it outputs 8 bit signed soft symbols
+ - For FengYun, use the `Fengyun Demodulator` flowchart, it outputs 8 bit (little endian) signed soft symbols.
- - For MetOp use the `MetOp Demodulator` flow graph, it outputs 8 bit signed soft symbols
+ - For MetOp, use the `MetOp Demodulator` flowchart, it outputs 8 bit (little endian) signed soft symbols.